CodingOver/Quiz-App-/README.md

 # Quiz-App-

-Done
+DONE

-01 - Create JSON Object For Question
+- Create JSON Object For Question
-02 - Start Creating HTML + Styling
+- Start Creating HTML + Styling
-03 - Add Dummy Data
+- Add Dummy Data
-04 - Create The Styling
+- Create The Styling
-05 - Fetch Number Of Question From JSON
+- Fetch Number Of Question From JSON
-06 - Show Question Count + Question Category
+- Show Question Count + Question Category
-07 - Show The Number Of Bullets Depend On Quesions Count 08 - Set The Number For The Right & Wrong Answer
+- Show The Number Of Bullets Depend On Quesions Count
+- Set The Number For The Right & Wrong Answer
-10 - Fetch The Question From The JSON Object
+- Fetch The Question From The JSON Object
-11 - Show First Question
+- Show First Question
-12 - Check Answer and Hide The Question Then Show Next One 14 - Add Class on Bullet After Answering The Question 15 - If Question Finished Show The Result
+- Check Answer and Hide The Question Then Show Next One

-In Pregress
+- Add Class on Bullet After Answering The Question
+- If Question Finished Show The Result

+IN PROGRESS

 09 - Create Countdown Timer
 13 - If The Time End, Mark The Question As Wrong and Show Next Question